 Enter your ZIP code to see the best rates in your area:

 Coloradans love to brag about getting 300 days of sunshine per year, but you probably won’t hear them brag much about the hailstorms.
-“We’ve had a real bad run on hail in Colorado,” says Scott Foster of Foster & Associates, an independent insurance brokerage based in Littleton.
-“The claims have been massive.”
+“We’ve had a real bad run on hail in Colorado,” says Scott Foster, A.A.I. of Foster & Associates, an independent insurance brokerage agency based in Littleton.
+“The claims have been massive with a devastating impact on homeowners premium costs and deductibles in Colorado.”
 Colorado has the second-most claims for both hail damage and catastrophic claims in the United States.
 Since 2009, there’s been a surge in inclement weather and natural disasters — wildfires and windstorms, in addition to hail — that has premiums in the Centennial State on the rise.

-The hope, of course, is that weather is in a bad cycle and it will pass.
-But in the present tense, Colorado homeowners are paying an average of $1,273 per year on an HO-3 homeowner’s insurance, according to the National Association of Insurance Commissioners.
-That’s higher than the US average of $1,132, but that number will vary considerably depending on your home and where you are in the state.
-An HO-3 premium in Denver, for example, averages a much higher $1,637 annually, while premiums in tornado-prone Sterling average about $1,767, according to the Colorado Division of Insurance.
-To find and compare rates for your home, enter your ZIP code in our quote tool below.
+The hope, of course, is that weather is in a bad cycle and the storms will come to pass.
+But for now, Colorado homeowners are paying an average of $1,383 per year for an HO-3 homeowners insurance policy, according to the National Association of Insurance Commissioners.
+That’s higher than the US average of $1,173, but that number will vary considerably depending on your home and where you live in the state.
+An HO-3 premium in Denver, for example, averages a much higher $1,720 annually, while premiums in tornado-prone Sterling average about $1,934, according to the Colorado Division of Insurance.

-Pricing, while important, is only part of the story.
-Many Colorado homeowners, Foster says, shop for price instead of coverage — the ins and outs of what makes a good policy that covers all the important aspects of your home.
+Pricing, while important, is only part of the story — the ins and outs of coverage should be top-of-mind while you search for a policy.
+Many agents miss limitations and exclusions that impact your coverage when providing a quote, so be ready to advocate for yourself to ensure the policies you look at have what you need.
 “Would you insure half your car?”
 Foster says.
 “It’s important to ask questions.
 Look at all the additional coverage options.”

-For this review, we singled out the top five homeowners’ insurance providers in Colorado by market share: State Farm, Farmers Insurance Group, American Family Insurance, USAA, and Allstate.
-Using our review of nationwide homeowners’ insurance providers as a guide, we dug into each one.
-We analyzed each company’s financial standing, pored over customers’ claims, examined satisfaction ratings, and compared coverage options and discounts.
+For this review, we did some of the work for you.
+We singled out the top five homeowners insurance providers in Colorado by market share: State Farm, USAA, Farmers Insurance Group, Allstate, and American Family Insurance.
+Then, we used our review of nationwide homeowners insurance providers as a starting point and dug into each one individually.
+We looked at the five companies' financial standing, pored over customers’ claims, examined satisfaction ratings, and compared coverage options and discounts.
 We also posed as homeowners of a sample home in Denver to gauge the quote process and helpfulness of customer service agents.
-These are our findings.

 Colorado Homeowners Insurance Reviews